Seikai-Takenawa/MineFantasia/README-en.md

 1.Please go to GeckoLib's [GitHub repository](https://github.com/bernie-g/geckolib), [modrinth page](https://modrinth.com/mod/geckolib), or other sources to download the corresponding version of GeckoLib-NeoForge.
 Then, place the downloaded JAR file into your `mods` folder.<br>
 2.Please download the latest version of this mod from the `Releases` section on the right or from Modrinth, and place the downloaded JAR file into your `mods` folder.<br>

+Due to some sound sources not yet having clear authorization, the full version of the mod will not be provided at this time.
+The Lite version will only include resource packs for sound sources that have been properly authorized.

 Copyright Notice
 =======
 Copyright © 2026 Seikai-Takenawa for the mod (MineFantasia).
 All Rights Reserved.